cgurbatri/Module1_Excel/README.md

 *All dates were listed as a unix timestams.
 For readibility and analysis these were converted to a standard date format.
 Ultimately, having the "date created conversion" and "date ended conversion" columns allowed us to gauge the length of each campaign.

 ### Analysis and Results
 Focusing on theater campaigns would be most informative for Louise.
-Of the 9 parent categories represented in the dataset, theater alone accounted for ~30 percent of all campaigns, suggesting that there is a representative sample from which to draw therater-specific campaign insight.
+Of the 9 parent categories represented in the dataset, theater alone accounted for ~30 percent of all campaigns, suggesting that there is a representative sample from which to draw theater-specific campaign insight.
 Specifically, ~57% of theater campaigns across all countries represented were successful.
 This distribution can be visualized in the bargraph below (**Figure 1**).

 **Figure 1**
 ![Parent_Category_Outcomes_all](https://user-images.githubusercontent.com/45336910/115976272-34f3a100-a53a-11eb-9f9d-c54bbe9a9501.png)